tomeshnet/p2p-internet-workshop/module-5.md

 ### Materials

 * Your cellphone
-* Some sort of public WiFi or some sort of internet connection
+* Some sort of public WiFi or some sort of Internet connection
-* A Raspberry Pi 3 for each member labeled with the SSID for the node
+* A Raspberry Pi 3 for each participant labeled with the SSID for the node
 * SD cards with pre-flashed images with all required software
 * Laptops that can establish a SSH session to each Raspberry Pi (each running a Host AP with unique SSID)
-* 802.11s capable (e.g. TP-Link TL-WN722N v1) Radio for each Raspberry Pi 3
+* 802.11s capable (e.g. [TP-Link TL-WN722N v1](https://www.tp-link.com/us/download/TL-WN722N_V1.html)) Radio for each Raspberry Pi 3

 ### Format